 - 2. X = "Don't Care," H = Logic HIGH, L = Logic LOW, ↑ represents rising edge. - 3.
-Device powers up deselected and the outputs in a tri-state condition. - 4.
-"A" represents address location latched by the devices when transaction was initiated and A + 1 represents the addresses sequence in the burst. - 5. "t" represents the cycle at which a Read/Write operation is started. t + 1, t + 2, and t + 3 are the first, second, and third clock cycles succeeding the "t" clock cycle. - 6.
-Data inputs are registered at K and $\overline{\mathsf{K}}$ rising edges.
-Data outputs are delivered on K and $\overline{\mathsf{K}}$ rising edges. - 7.
-Do $K = \overline{K} = HIGH$ when clock is stopped.
+Device powers up deselected with the outputs in a tri-state condition. - 4.
+"A" represents address location latched by the devices when transaction was initiated.
+A + 1 represents the address sequence in the burst. - 5. "t" represents the cycle at which a read/write operation is started. t + 1 and t + 2 are the first and second clock cycles succeeding the "t" clock cycle. - 6.
+Data inputs are registered at K and K rising edges.
+Data outputs are delivered on K and K rising edges. - 7.
+Cypress recommends that K = K = HIGH when clock is stopped.
 This is not essential, but permits most rapid restart by overcoming transmission line charging symmetrically.